000alen/ontology/examples/simple/README.md

 export OPENAI_API_KEY="your-api-key-here"
 ```

 The example uses the OpenAI text-embedding-3-small model for generating embeddings.

+## Graph Visualization

+This example now includes interactive graph visualization powered by the `ontology-plot` package:

+- **Real-time Updates**: Graphs appear in the web interface as they're created
+- **Interactive Network**: Click and drag nodes, zoom, and pan around the graph
+- **Graph Selection**: Switch between different graphs using the dropdown
+- **Detailed Information**: Click on nodes and edges to see their properties
+- **Responsive Layout**: The graph automatically arranges itself for optimal viewing

+The visualization server runs on http://localhost:3000 and automatically opens in your browser when you run the example.